wangkuiyi/k8s-ml/cmu.md

 distributed filesystem like Hadoop HDFS and Google GFS reliably limits data duplication.
 For example, each chunk of data is duplicated on 3 or 5 nodes.
-Less duplication means lower data I/O, but it also provides bigger storage.
+Less duplication means lower data I/O, but it also provides scalable storage -- we can add nodes to get bigger storage space.
 Indeed, for high performance I/O, we can use caching services (e.g., memcached) or NoSQL database (Bigtable and Redis), which preload data into memory.

 #### Cluster Management System